SpiceJet suspends operations in Sikkim | Business

 - India

-SpiceJet, the only carrier that runs daily flights to and from the greenfield airport in Sikkim's Pakyong, has decided to suspend operations in the hill state from October 30 due to ''operational constraints''.
+SpiceJet, the only carrier that runs daily flights to and from the greenfield airport in Sikkim's Pakyong, has decided to suspend services in the hill state from October 30 due to ''operational constraints''.

 Officials in the state lamented that the decision will deal a blow to the state's tourism industry.

-According to a spokesperson of the budget airline, bad weather and low visibility were bottlenecks that had led to operational constraints.
+According to a spokesperson of the budget airline, bad weather and low visibility were bottlenecks that led to the operational constraints.

+''SpiceJet flights to and from Pakyong airport have been temporarily suspended with effect from October 30, 2022, due to operational constraints owing to the bad weather condition and low visibility at Pakyong.

-A notice to this effect by the airline has been put up at the reception and the ticket counter of the airport.
+A notice to this effect has been put up at the reception and the ticket counter of the airport.

 An airport official said on the condition of anonymity that SpiceJet has suffered significant losses during the monsoon season when the carrier had to cancel flights due to bad weather.